 - Notices required by law to be published in a newspaper by the district or a representative of the district; and

 - Directly or indirectly influencing or attempting to influence the outcome of legislation or administrative action, as those terms are defined in Government Code 305.002.

 When the budget has been prepared, the board president shall call a board meeting for the purpose of adopting a budget for the succeeding fiscal year.
 Any resident of a district may be present and participate in the meeting.
 Education Code 44.004(a), (f)

 The meeting must comply with the notice requirements of the Open Meetings Act.
 Gov't Code 551.041, .043 [See BE]

 The board president shall provide for publication of notice of the budget and proposed tax rate meeting in a daily, weekly, or biweekly newspaper published in the district.
 If no daily, weekly, or biweekly newspaper is published in the district, the president shall provide for publication of notice in at least one newspaper of general circulation in the county in which the district's central administrative office is located.
 The notice shall be published not earlier than the 30th day or later than the tenth day before the date of the hearing.
 Education Code 44.004(b)

 Publication of Proposed Budget Summary

-Concurrently with the publication of notice of the budget under Education Code 44.004, a district shall post a summary of the proposed budget on the school district's internet website or, if the district has no internet website, in the district's central administrative office.
+Concurrently with the publication of notice of the budget under Education Code 44.004, as described above, a district shall post a summary of the proposed budget on the school district's internet website or, if the district has no internet website, in the district's central administrative office.

 The budget summary must include a comparison to the previous year's actual spending and information relating to per student and aggregate spending on: